-Task 8 (Optional): Run the contigs through the RAST server and import the resulting GFF annotation into IGV pfam_scan.pl -fasta contigs.orf.fa -dir /usr/local/PfamScan/ -outfile contigs.orf.pfam -cpu 4 -pfamB -as
+As with the unmapped reads, generate open reading frames using getorf pfam_scan.pl -fasta contigs.orf.fa -dir ~/software/PfamScan/ -outfile contigs.orf.pfam -cpu 4 -pfamB -as

-Task 9: Run open reading frames through Pfam
+Task 8: Run open reading frames through Pfam

 As with the unmapped reads we will search the open reading frames against the Pfam HMM database of protein families.
 Later on we will be able to use these results to identify Pfam domains which are unique to a particular strain.